SahilChachra/SahilChachra/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I'm currently pursuing B.Tech in Computer Science.\
+🎓 &nbsp;I'm currently in my final year of B.Tech in Computer Science.\
-🌱 &nbsp;I'm learning and working with Deep Learning projects.\
+🌱 &nbsp;I'm learning and working in the field of Deep Learning.\
 💬 &nbsp;Feel free to reach out to me for projects, or just for some interesting discussion.

 <!--<img alt="Night Coding" src="https://github.com/SahilChachra/SahilChachra/blob/master/assets/Night-Coding.gif" align="right"/>-->